Hiring a band manager isn’t the ultimate goal of most artists. You want to make music and hopefully – make a living while putting out your music.

 The next stage is building your own website and setting up social media profiles for your music.
 Your website is your central online address for everything related to your music.
 It should include a discography, links to your music, links to your electronic press kit, links to social media, and information for upcoming appearances and live shows.

 If you’ve never built a website, you should start with something simple.
 WordPress offers the easiest solution for people that don’t have experience building websites.
-The following video walks you through the steps of setting up your first WordPress site:

 #5 – Promote Your Music Online